V0pe/Awesome-books-ES6/README.md

 > This is a solo project being built to show the usage of html and javascript. its a book application were you are able to add and remove book to a list

-Our goal here is to Build a book application with add and remove feature from scratch using JavaScripts.
+The goal here is to Build a book application with add and remove feature from scratch using JavaScripts.

 ## Features implemented so far are: